Unveiling the CP-odd Higgs in a Generalized 2HDM at a Muon Collider: Conclusion

 \section{Conclusion}

-In this work, we explore the possibility of probing a low-mass pseudoscalar at a 3 TeV muon collider in the context of the generalized 2HDM model.
-Apart from the SM-like Higgs, this model has an additional CP-even Higgs, one CP-odd Higgs, and a charged Higgs.
-The presence of the additional scalars helps us to satisfy muon anomaly, as well as LFV constraints in an ample amount of parameter space.

-After satisfying $(g-2)_\mu$ data and LFV constraints, we discuss how the theoretical constraints pertaining to the requirements of perturbativity, unitarity, and vacuum stability modify our model parameter space.
-As our model contains non-diagonal Yukawa coupling, we have to consider the B-physics constraints as well.
-Finally, we have taken into account direct searches for the SM Higgs as well as the additional scalar states in colliders putting another set of bounds on the model parameter space.
-As we see the main contribution to muon anomaly comes from the low-mass pseudoscalar, we need to take into account the direct search of the SM Higgs decaying to two light pseudoscalars.
-The light pseudoscalar also implies a large branching ratio of the 125 GeV Higgs into a pair of pseudoscalars when the decay is kinematically feasible.
-We ensure an upper bound to the branching fraction coming from collider data, along with the perturbativity requirements, by demanding that the observed 125 GeV Higgs is the heavier of the two CP-even states of the 2HDM in the alignment limit.
+To summarise, we have investigated the prospect of probing the coupling of a light pseudo-scalar, generally present in 2HDM, to a pair of muons at a multi TeV muon collider facility.
+The importance of probing such a coupling lies in the fact that it plays a crucial roles in a model with light pseudo-scalar explaining $(g-2)_\mu$ anomaly.
+We have identified the model parameter space where muon $g-2$ constraint is satisfied at $3 \sigma$ limit.
+The effect of theoretical constraints pertaining to the requirements of perturbativity, unitarity and vacuum stability are discussed on the model parameters allowed by muon anomaly data.
+As our model contains non-diagonal Yukawa coupling, we have considered the B-physics constraints as well.
+Finally, we have taken into account direct searches for the SM Higgs along with the other scalars present in the model.
+As the main contribution to muon anomaly comes from the low-mass pseudoscalar, we have ensured that the branching fraction of SM Higgs to the pseudoscalar does not exceed the upper bound obtained from collider data by demanding that the observed 125 GeV Higgs is the heavier of the two CP-even states of the 2HDM in the alignment limit.